Bam4d/Griddly/docs/games/Heal_Or_Die/index.rst

 Description
 -------------

 Game environment ported from https://github.com/GAIGResearch/Stratega.
+You have units that heal and units that perform close combat.
+Additionally, on every turn, the health of your units decreases.
+Win the game by killing your opponents pieces first.

 Levels
 ---------